da667/Autosnort/README.txt

 Autosnort will:

-1. Install the latest versions of Snort, Barnyard2, DAQ (Data Acquisition) Libraries as well as any other required repositories and pre-reqs for all of Snort's components.
+1. Install the latest versions of Snort, Barnyard2, DAQ (Data Acquisition) Libraries as well as any other required repositories and pre-reqs for all of Snort's components automatically with no user input required (beyond filling out a configuration file)

 2. Automatically downloads pulled pork and uses it to pull down the latest available rules for your version of Snort, so long as you have a valid Oink Code -- Doesn't matter if it's a registered user or VRT subscription Oink Code.
 Don't have or know what an oink code is?
 Visit snort.org, register on their website and login.
 There's an option to display your oink code once you log in.

-3. Gives the user a choice between a variety of IDS event console installation choices.
+3. Can automatically install a variety of IDS event consoles/output mechanisms.
 Autosnort handles installation of pre-req packages for the console, configuration files, as well as configuring Apache to serve Web-Based IDS event consoles over HTTPS.
 You may choose among the following:

 --Symmetrix Technologies' SnortReport web interface --Threat Stack's Snorby web interface